libaurex/libaurex-rs/README.md

 # libaurex
 libaurex is a cross-platform, low latency, high level audio API written in Rust.

-# v0.1.2
+# v0.1.3
 ## New Features
-- Async decoding
+- The load() function now allows swapping files during playback.
-- API redesign, it is now fully object-oriented instead of one bare function.
+- Added clear() to drain the buffer and clear player.

 # Features
 - Native backends for each platform for low latency audio playback via miniaudio.